 - Order Now Non-California/Non-POST law enforcement agencies

-All non-California POST law enforcement agencies are charged a per-program fee for access to Telecourse or Case Law Today video programs.
+All non-California POST law enforcement agencies are charged a $99 fee for DVD copies of training video programs.
+Cost includes all taxes and shipping charges.
 Orders for additional copies of videos must be placed by the training manager or other training supervisor working in the training department at the law enforcement agency or government law enforcement training institution.
 To place a video order or to subscribe:

 - Complete the Video Program Order Form (pdf) and mail or fax your order with agency-issued purchase order or check payment.
 Allow 7-10 business days for delivery of video programs.
 POST cannot accept video orders via phone nor email.
 Video quantities may be limited and restrictions may apply to some video titles.
 Use of POST videos are subject to additional terms and conditions.